 What Did Not Work for Us

 I love this app, and we will be using it as I walk Logan through his reading journey.
-However, there are a few little things that just didn’t quite work for us personally.
+However, there are a few little things that just didn’t quite work well for us personally.

 - Different Accent.
 One thing is that we live in the US, so of course, we pronounce words with an ‘American accent.’
 The narrator or voice for the app, however, was British.
 While it was cute to hear Logan take on a British accent, it was a problem because, he knows the words, but with a different pronunciation.
 So, it was a little confusing to him.